un-smurf/ansible-role-virtualmin/README.md

 ## Requirements

 Needs to be a new blank server.
 A FQDN needs to be set.
-This is required by Virtualmin. you can use https://github.com/un-smurf/ansible-role-hostname
+This is required by Virtualmin.

 ## Dependencies